4 years ago, I came across some articles on different kind of retirement spending.

 - Floor: 15% below last withdrawal amount

-From the Annual Withdrawal % of Starting Portfolio Value, we see that the withdrawal percentage is much more stable.
+From the Annual Withdrawal % of Starting Portfolio Value, we see that the withdrawal percentage is much more stable (5% to 6.3% versus 5% to 12% range in the Vanguard one).
 The downside is that, your spending steps down by a lot.

 The researchers Guyton and Klinger did some Monte Carlo simulation with past USA stock exchange data, simulating the failure of the investment portfolio with different allocations such as 50%, 65% and 80% stocks.